 In recent years, Matal "is the Court's most important decision in the antiviewpoint-discrimination line of cases."
 Bloom, The Rise of the Viewpoint-Discrimination Principle, 72 SMU L. Rev. F. at 29.
 As this case illustrates, "[g]iving offense [to a transgender student] is a viewpoint."
 Matal, 137 S. Ct. at 1763.
 The School District may not escape the charge of viewpoint discrimination "by tying censorship to the reaction of [the student's] audience."
 Id. at 1766.
 Shortly after Matal, the Court struck down a provision forbidding "immoral or scandalous" trademarks because the ban "disfavors certain ideas."
 Iancu v.
 Brunetti, 139 S. Ct. at 2297.
 The Court's approach "indicated that governmental viewpoint discrimination is a per se violation of the First Amendment."
 Bloom, The Rise of the Viewpoint-Discrimination Principle, 72 SMU L. Rev. F. at 33.
-The viewpoint-based Policy in this case is unmistakably a "per se violation of the First Amendment."

 III.
-THERE IS NO LEGITIMATE PEDAGOGICAL PURPOSE FOR THE SCHOOL DISTRICT'S POLICY.
+THERE IS NO LEGITIMATE PEDAGOGICAL PURPOSE FOR THE SCHOOL DISTRICT'S POLICIES.